-These developments presage an unprecedented level of consumer empowerment and control over how they receive information, how they receive training on their technology and rehabilitation options, how they communicate with others, and how they approach auditory rehabilitation.
+Developments in technology translate into greater empowerment and control over how consumers access information, receive training on technology and rehabilitation options, communicate with others, and approach auditory rehabilitation.

-Rehabilitation Engineering Research Centers (RERCs) are funded by the National Institute on Disability, Independent Living, and Rehabilitation Research, under the Administration for Community Living at the US Department of Health and Human Services.
-RERCs conduct programs of advanced research of an engineering or technical nature designed to apply advanced technology, scientific achievement, and psychological and social knowledge to solve rehabilitation problems and remove environmental barriers.
+Rehabilitation Engineering Research Centers (RERCs) are funded by the National Institute on Disability, Independent Living, and Rehabilitation Research, under the Administration for Community Living at the U.S. Department of Health and Human Services.
+RERCs conduct advanced engineering and technical research programs that apply technology, scientific achievement, and psychological and social knowledge to solve rehabilitation problems and remove environmental barriers.